This reflection was originally published in 2020.

 Elizabeth the Protestant asked Mary to soothe her soul!
 Mary became the face of God’s mercy for Elizabeth and gave her the strength to continue to care for her own children.
 In this moment, Elizabeth threw out her arms and was lifted up.
 She longed for love and was carried into the arms of the Church.

 And she never forgot this mother’s love.
-During her years in Emmitsburg as the head of the Sisters of Charity, Mother Seton slept at night with a crucifix under her pillow and a picture of Mary pressed to her heart.
+During her years in Emmitsburg leading the Sisters of Charity of St. Joseph’s, Mother Seton slept at night with a crucifix under her pillow and a picture of Mary pressed to her heart.
 She relied on her Mother to the end.

 As can we!
 How simple it is to throw open our arms, how beautiful to shed the cynicism of our hearts in favor of this love!
 In the end, don’t we all want to be carried?
 Don’t we all want to be held close?
 Let us, in these final days of Advent, at the end of this crazy year, ask Peter Canisius and Elizabeth Ann Seton to grant us the same affection they knew, to create in us the same intense attachment they had to the Mother of God.